Guiding large-scale management of invasive species using network metrics: Optimal inspection problem as an integer-linear program

 \subsection{Covering Budget and Relative Budget}

-To facilitate comparisons among counties for different budgets, we define a relative budget \(b_{rel} = B/B_{\text{cover}}\) where \(B_{\text{cover}}\) is the budget that is adequate to inspect all potentially infective boat movements.
-To compute \(B_{\text{cover}}\) we solve a related decision problem, also using integer-programming, with the objective to minimize the cost of inspecting all infective boat movements.
+To facilitate comparisons among counties for different budgets, we define a relative budget for county $k$, \(b^{(k)} = B^{(k)}/B^{(k)}_{\text{cover}}\) where \(B^{(k)}_{\text{cover}}\) is the budget that is adequate to inspect all potentially infective boat movements for county $k$.
+To compute \(B^{(k)}_{\text{cover}}\) we solve a related decision problem, also using integer-programming, with the objective to minimize the cost of inspecting all infective boat movements.
 Using the same variables in \eqref{opt}, the covering budget \(B_{\text{cover}}\) problem is formulated as:

 where the first (I-1)*(J) constraints require all infective edges be inspected at least once, the second set of I*J constraints ensures that infected boats traveling along an edge will be counted as inspected if the origin or destination node (lake) is chosen for inspection, and the last constraint ensures that no inspection can occur at the synthetic node.
 Results for relative budget of 0.1 are shown in the main text.